 Power surges are a common inconvenience that happens in your home all of the time.
-Most of the time you never even notice them.
-Until a surge happens at the wrong time, and your electrical systems—and you—pay the price of unpreparedness.
-If you’re looking to keep your home and electrical systems safe and secure, call on Acosta Heating & Cooling to schedule a whole-home surge protection system installation.
+Most of the time, you never even notice them.
+Until a surge happens at the wrong time, and your electrical systems — and you — pay the price of unpreparedness.
+If you’re looking to keep your home and electrical systems safe and secure, call on Acosta Heating, Cooling & Electrical to schedule a whole-home surge protection system installation.

 Our experts specialize in surge protection installation services in Charlotte, NC.
 Contact us online to schedule an appointment today!

 When you connect with Acosta Heating, Cooling & Electrical for surge protector installation, our team will arrive promptly to perform a full assessment of your home’s electrical systems.
 Through our assessment, our team can determine the best course of action to protect your home, including what system to install, where it will serve and protect best, and what type of power surges your home is likely to experience.

 Once we have generated the most effective plan, our certified electrical contractors will get to work integrating your new surge protection system with your electrical panel, providing your home with powerful and dependable protection for all sources of a power surge.

 Interested in whole-house surge protection?
 Contact Acosta Heating, Cooling & Electrical today for surge protection installation in Charlotte, NC!

 Extremely, actually.
 The average home experiences dozens of power surges in a single day, caused by lightning and storms, or even by simply operating a high-draw appliance like a microwave.
 While most surges happen without you ever even noticing, the problem with power surges is that it only takes one happening at a bad time for your computer to get fried or your lights to die prematurely.
 Additionally, small-scale power surges account for considerable electrical wiring and appliance wear and tear, resulting in shorter electrical system life spans.